-Age Related Expectations Teaching and learning to be differentiated through short term planning, driven by assessment Consolidation and revisit of key skills, knowledge and understanding through continuous and enhanced provision
+Age Related Expectations \ Teaching and learning to be differentiated through short term planning, driven by assessment Consolidation and revisit of key skills, knowledge and understanding through continuous and enhanced provision

 Area of Learning Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Overarching Theme Super Duper Me Twinkle, Twinkle Alex Park Arctic Adventure Down in the Jungle In the Garden Splish, Splash, Splosh!
 Planning around a quality text: To be chosen following children's interests.
-SUP R PER The Celour menter Incy Wincy Spider Twinkle Bear Snores On Nonkey and Me Carent.
-Interference of the Carent.
-In the Carent.
-JASS ERTS BEAMSTAIR Mathematical and decision The Flying Bath Linked texts In addition, children will have the opportunity to explore other stories/texts that capture children's interest and support the different areas of learning.
+SUP R PER The Glaur Memotic Incy Wincy Spider Twinkle Bear Snores On Nonkey and Me Joseph Committee of the Co JASTERS BENETALIA The Flying Bath Linked texts In addition, children will have the opportunity to explore other stories/texts that capture children's interest and support the different areas of learning.
 (See our booklist) Green-Trad Tales Black-Fiction Blue-Non-Fiction Poetry / rhyme Super Duper You!
 Our Class is a Family The Three Little Pigs Little Red Riding Hood Be Brave Little Penguin One Day on our Blue Planet Winter is Here Goldilocks and The Three Bears What Do You Do with a Tail Like This?
 Walking Through the Jungle We're Going on a Bear Hunt How Do You Make a Rainbow?
 Jack and the Beanstalk The Three Billy Goats Gruff The Ugly Duckling Linked Songs & Rhymes Also see Maths Rhymes and Stories below Incy, Wincy Spider Twinkle, Twinkle, Little Star Down in the Jungle Five Little Monkeys Walking in the jungle Teddy Bears Picnic I Can Sing a Rainbow Five Little Speckled Frogs Five Little Ducks Key Concepts Myself School Family Woodland Poetry Rhymes Winter Cold places Habitats Animal Groups Past and Present Mini-beasts Outdoors Weather Water Ponds Bath time